phatcher/Meerkat.Security/README.md

 This says that all authenticated users are allow to print reports, but only Sales are allowed to print Sales reports and only HR are allowed to print Employee reports.

-So if we ask to authorize "Reports/Sales.Print" the following activtiies would be considered in this order
+So if we ask to authorize **_Reports/Sales.Print_** the following activtiies would be considered in this order

-Reports/Sales.Print
-Reports.Print
-.Print
+Reports/Sales.Print -> Reports.Print -> .Print

-By using 'authorized="false"' at the sublevels we are forcing the decision to be evaluation there, otherwise it would bubble up to "Reports.Print".
+By using 'authorized="false"' at the sublevels we are forcing the decision to be evaluated there, otherwise it would bubble up to **_Reports.Print_**.
 The other alternative is to use Deny permissions but this can get tricky as a Deny is an immediate block on further evaluation, e.g. given

        <activity name="Reports.Print">